trampgeek/moodle-qtype_coderunner/README.md

 introductory first year Python programming course, which has around 400 students in the first semester and 200 in the second, is assessed using CodeRunner questions.
-The mid-semester test also uses Moodle/CodeRunner and it is intended to run the final examination on Moodle/Coderunner in the near future.
+The mid-semester test also uses Moodle/CodeRunner and it is intended to run the final examination on Moodle/Coderunner in semester 2, 2014.
-The second year C course of around 200 students makes similar use of Coderunner using C questions and a third year Civil Engineering course, taught in Matlab, also uses Coderunner for all labs and for the mid-semester programming exam.
+The second year C course of around 200 students makes similar use of Coderunner using C questions and a third year Civil Engineering course, taught in Matlab, uses Coderunner for all labs and for the mid-semester programming exam.

 The system currently supports Python2 (considered obsolescent), Python3, C, Octave and Matlab.
 Java support is also present but has not yet been used in courses.
+C++ questions are not built-in but can be easily supported by custom question types.
-The architecture allows easy extension to other languages and one lecturer has made intermittent use of *clojure* questions.
+The architecture allows
+easy extension to other languages and one lecturer has made intermittent use of *clojure* questions.